 The benefits of applying for the eVisa are that the easy to fill out online form negates the need for British citizens to visit a consulate or embassy in their home country or wait long hours in a line once they arrive on Egyptian soil.
 In addition, because the entire application process is completed online, it is not necessary that the traveler is located within the United Kingdom while they are applying.

 The eVisa comes in two distinct varieties: A single-entry visa, which allows the visa holder to enter Egypt one time and stay for a period of 30 days.
-The second kind is a multiple-entry visa, which allows the visa holder as many entries as they wish within a period of 180 days (from the date the application is accepted) as long as the cumulative number of days inside Egypt does not exceed 30 days.
+The second kind is a multiple-entry visa, which allows the visa holder as many entries as they wish within a period of 180 days (from the date the application is accepted) as long as the cumulative number of days per entry inside Egypt does not exceed 30 days.

 It is not necessary for travelers from the UK who are transiting to a separate destination within 48-hours to obtain a visa for Egypt.
 Those citizens with transit times between six and 48 hours are allowed to exit the airport, those with transit times less than six hours are required to stay within the airport until their next flight departs.

 *At the time of the writing of this guide, the UK was still a member-state of the European Union and therefore eligible for a visa on arrival.